Remembering Fatty Arbuckle:

 When one is deemed to be funny, there is an unspoken rule for that person to ALWAYS be as such, regardless of whatever hardships or difficulties said funny person may be going through at any given time.

-It’s been theorized those who succeed in the world of comedy as professionals have a higher than average likelihood of coming from a broken home growing up or experiencing a traumatic childhood overall.
+It’s been theorized those who succeed in the world of comedy as professionals have a higher than average likelihood of growing up in a broken home or experiencing a traumatic childhood overall.

 The funny man who was early Hollywood’s biggest star as well as Tinsel Town’s highest paid commodity during the beginning of the last century known to the public as “Fatty” Arbuckle was no exception to this tragic rule.

 Alongside his birth nearly killing his mother, Roscoe’s naturally large proportions had serious repercussions with the boy’s father as well.
 Considering both parents had slight builds that were slim and small of stature, Roscoe’s father felt the unusually large child his wife had just given birth to wasn’t his.
-The baby’s father affirmed this suspicion when he named the boy after a politician whom he despised who had the unsavory reputation for being a womanizer that constantly cheated on his wife, Senator Roscoe Conkling of New York state.
+The baby’s father branded the child with his suspicion when he named the boy after a politician who had the unsavory reputation for being a womanizer that constantly cheated on his wife, Senator Roscoe Conkling of New York state.
 William Arbuckle held the belief of his son’s illegitimacy his entire life and because he felt Roscoe wasn’t his child would single the boy out and beat him regularly.
 The overt cruelty he directed towards the heavy set boy took a toll on Arbuckle’s marriage resulting in William leaving the family when Roscoe was six years old.

 Before moving forward in time to Roscoe Arbuckle’s highly publicized trial, let’s first examine the man’s life from an astrological perspective.

-In astrology when a person’s birth time is not known the hour of 12 noon will be used in order for a chart to be drawn.
-I almost always never use that method because it’s practically a guarantee that 12 noon isn’t the actual time of birth and with an incorrect birth time comes the strong likelihood of misinterpretation since it determines the Ascendant along with the delineation of each of the 12 Houses.
+In astrology when a person’s birth time isn’t known the hour of 12 noon will be used in order for a chart to be drawn.
+I almost always never use that method because it’s practically a guarantee that 12 noon isn’t the actual time of birth.
+Plus, with an incorrect birth time comes the strong likelihood of misinterpretation since the time of birth determines the Ascendant along with the delineation of each of the birth chart’s 12 Houses.

-Even with that said, I’ve made an exception with Roscoe Arbuckle’s chart.
-With his exact time of birth not known, I’ve chosen to use the standard of 12 noon since my analysis leads me to believe the man was most likely born within the vicinity of that time with my chart using 11:46 AM as the reference point of birth.
+Even with that said, your Author has made an exception with Roscoe Arbuckle’s chart.
+With his exact time of birth not known, I’ve chosen to use the standard of 12 noon since my intuitive analysis leads me to believe the man was most likely born within the vicinity of that time with my chart using 11:46 AM as the reference point of birth.

 A Most Quintessential Aries

-Aries is the sign which begins the Zodiac and although old astrology texts label the sign of the Ram as the “leadership” sign, I believe the energies associated with the beginner of the Zodiac find a better fit when applied to the term, “the sign of firsts”.
+Aries is the sign which begins the entire Zodiac and although old astrology texts categorize the sign of the Ram as the “leadership” sign, I believe the energies associated with the beginner of the Zodiac fit far when applied to the term, “the sign of firsts”.

 Born beneath the sign of “firsts”, Roscoe Arbuckle was the first person on film to partake in the slapstick sight gag of a pie being thrown in his face in the 1913 silent film, “A Noise from the Deep”.
 This was the first of 17 films where Arbuckle was teamed up with his female co-star Mable Normand whose nickname referred to yet another famous Aries of the Silent Film era, “the female Charlie Chaplin”.